 Section 90 Family Law Act exemption toolkit

-This toolkit brings together everything you need to know about self assessing transfer duty on matrimonial instruments that are exempt under section 90 of the Family Law Act 1975 (Cwlth) (FLA).
-If this exemption applies to a transaction, you must assess it.
+This toolkit has everything you need to assess transfer duty on matrimonial instruments that are exempt under s.90 of the Family Law Act.

 The following must apply for the transaction to be exempt: